 Once you have your action plan nailed down, add set action items to your calendar.
 Using the example above, one of the action items might be checking your weight every Monday morning.
 Another might be adding certain classes at the gym into your schedule.

 By putting clear-cut tasks into your calendar, you’re setting yourself up for success.
-Instead of a casual idea in your mind about exercising regularly, you’re eliminating the mental energy that it takes to find the time and place to do so.
+Instead of a casual idea about exercising regularly, you eliminate the mental energy that it takes to find the time and place to do so.

 Checking off those action items on your schedule or to-do list gives you a sense of accomplishment and motivates you to keep moving forward towards your goal.